 Ecommerce Explained

-Ecommerce is a form of commerce in which sellers engage with buyers of goods and services through online websites and marketplaces as opposed to physical, “brick-and-mortar” stores — though many businesses sell through both channels.
+Ecommerce is a form of commerce in which sellers engage with buyers of goods and services through online websites and marketplaces as opposed to physical “brick-and-mortar” stores—though many businesses sell through both channels.

 It also includes the transmission of data and funds between parties.
 Ecommerce has become a 24/7 global phenomenon, providing sellers from a multitude of industries with the ability to reach customers anywhere, and providing customers with the ability to find new, innovative vendors and make purchases on their devices of choice, regardless of where the seller is located.
-Customers may be individual consumers, other businesses and the government.
+Customers may be individual consumers, other businesses, and the government.

 How Does Ecommerce Work?

-A customer wants to buy a product: Take the common scenario of a person looking to purchase the latest bestseller.
+- A customer wants to buy a product: Take the common scenario of a person looking to purchase the latest bestseller.
 First, she either goes straight to a specific, known ecommerce website to buy it or conducts an online search to find a desirable seller.
-As the customer browses the website, the business’s ecommerce system performs multiple tasks in the background, including displaying appropriate product images, related books by the same author or in the same genre and up-to-date pricing.
+As the customer browses the website, the business’s ecommerce system performs multiple tasks in the background, including displaying appropriate product images, related books by the same author or in the same genre, and up-to-date pricing.

-The customer adds the product to a cart: If the book is in stock, the customer can add it to a virtual shopping cart.
-There she can review her selection, change the quantity — perhaps deciding to buy an additional copy for a friend — or delete the book from the cart.
+- The customer adds the product to a cart: If the book is in stock, the customer can add it to a virtual shopping cart.
+There she can review her selection, change the quantity—perhaps deciding to buy an additional copy for a friend—or delete the book from the cart.

-The customer checks out: Next, the customer clicks through to the payment gateway, or the online equivalent of a point-of-sale (POS) system.
+- The customer checks out: Next, the customer clicks through to the payment gateway, or the online equivalent of a point-of-sale (POS) system.
 For consumers, this is better understood as the “checkout” page.
 The payment gateway facilitates online transactions the same way a POS system does.
 However, the payment is processed as a “card-not-present” transaction because the card cannot be verified in person.
 Instead, the business must rely on billing information entered by the customer.
 At this stage, the customer also provides contact and delivery information and reviews shipping costs and timelines.

 Advantages of Ecommerce

-Greater reach: Companies can sell 24 hours a day, 365 days a year, and potentially reach customers all over the world without staffing locations at all hours or in all the locations where customers live and operate.
+- Greater reach: Companies can sell 24 hours a day, 365 days a year, and potentially reach customers all over the world without staffing locations at all hours or in all the locations where customers live and operate.

-Effectively track trends: Using data generated by their ecommerce websites, companies can quickly spot trends, adjust their product mix and merchandising if necessary and hopefully capitalize on new opportunities ahead of competitors.
+- Effectively track trends: Using data generated by their ecommerce websites, companies can quickly spot trends, adjust their product mix and merchandising if necessary, and hopefully capitalize on new opportunities ahead of competitors.

-Personalization: Data plays a big role here, too.
+- Personalization: Data plays a big role here, too.
 Ecommerce sites can provide personalized experiences that reflect everything known about an individual site visitor.
-For example, when our book buyer arrives for the first time, the site may already know which digital ad attracted her attention and be able to direct them to a relevant page based on that ad.
+For example, when book buyer from the example above arrives for the first time, the site may already know which digital ad attracted her attention and be able to direct them to a relevant page based on that ad.
 When an existing customer returns, an ecommerce site might display different merchandise or offers based on what it knows that person purchased before.
 As companies build online relationships with customers, they can deepen their knowledge and thereby grow sales and loyalty.

-Ability to scale: Using ecommerce tools and services, companies can more easily grow their businesses — for example, by adding site features that help a visitor choose a product and answer questions.
+- Ability to scale: Using ecommerce tools and services, companies can more easily grow their businesses—for example, by adding site features that help a visitor choose a product and answer questions.
 Companies also have the option of working with third-party fulfillment services, aka 3PLs, to deliver more products and handle returns more effectively.

-A (more) level playing field: Small companies can leverage an intimate understanding of their customers and access to data to build ecommerce sites that are laser-focused on market niches that competitors haven’t explicitly targeted and don’t understand as well.
+- A (more) level playing field: Small companies can leverage an intimate understanding of their customers and access to data to build ecommerce sites that are laser-focused on market niches that competitors haven’t explicitly targeted and don’t understand as well.
 By doing so, they can extend their reach worldwide and compete effectively against far larger companies.

 Disadvantages of Ecommerce

 Every form of business presents its own challenges and trade-offs.
 Ecommerce is no exception.
-Businesses that understand — and prepare themselves — are well-positioned to meet these challenges head-on.
+Businesses that understand—and prepare themselves—are well-positioned to meet these challenges head-on.

-High customer expectations: As ecommerce has become more sophisticated, customers’ expectations have grown.
-Ecommerce sites are expected to work ever more smoothly, efficiently, conveniently and reliably.
+- High customer expectations: As ecommerce has become more sophisticated, customers’ expectations have grown.
+Ecommerce sites are expected to work ever more smoothly, efficiently, conveniently, and reliably.
 Companies will need the talent, tools and resources to meet these expectations, and that infrastructure can be expensive.

-Customer resistance: In some industries, customers may still be hesitant to buy online.
+- Customer resistance: In some industries, customers may still be hesitant to buy online.
 An example is big-ticket items, like a car.
 Dealerships are responding with creative applications and technologies, such as online test drives via virtual reality, to help customers “see” themselves in their new cars.
 They may also offer liberal return policies that reduce risk for the customer.

 Ecommerce Business Models

 As ecommerce has evolved, multiple business models have emerged based on who is selling, who is buying and the relationships between them.
-Many of these models are known by their three-letter acronyms — some more familiar than others.
+Many of these models are known by their three-letter acronyms—some more familiar than others.

-B2C (business-to-consumer) ecommerce refers to sales made directly from a business to a consumer.
-B2C purchases run the gamut — from books and eyeglasses to streaming audio and software subscriptions.
+- B2C (business-to-consumer) ecommerce refers to sales made directly from a business to a consumer.
+B2C purchases run the gamut—from books and eyeglasses to streaming audio and software subscriptions.

-C2C (consumer-to-consumer) ecommerce represents sales made between consumers, often via auction marketplaces such as eBay, fixed-price marketplaces such as Etsy or paid or free online classifieds such as Craigslist.
+- C2C (consumer-to-consumer) ecommerce represents sales made between consumers, often via auction marketplaces such as eBay, fixed-price marketplaces such as Etsy, or paid or free online classifieds such as Craigslist.
 C2C providers may earn revenue through a percentage of sales, via advertising or both.

-C2B (consumer-to-business) ecommerce occurs when a person sells something of value — often, their influence or creative material like writing or design — to a business.
+- C2B (consumer-to-business) ecommerce occurs when a person sells something of value—often, their influence or creative material like writing or design—to a business.
 For example, a social media influencer with a large audience might promote a company’s product for a fee or in return for free merchandise or services.
 Or, an individual might sell website design and copywriting services to a company via a freelance services platform such as Fiverr.

-Mobile ecommerce
+Mobile Ecommerce

 Another way to consider ecommerce is by type.
 Some types are analogous to commerce in the traditional sense, while others are unique to the online world.